How heat propagates in liquid $^3$He

-In all classical fluids, thermal diffusivity goes through a minimum at the intersection between a liquid-like regime, where it decreases with temperature and a gas-like regime where it increases with temperature \cite{nist}.
-We illustrate this in Fig. \ref{Fig-D}b, which shows the temperature dependence of $D_{th}$ of H$_2$ and $^4$He with slightly different atomic or molecular masses, namely H$_2$ and $^4$He, at 3 MPa \cite{nist}.
-In all three cases, there is a minimum of thermal diffusivity, consistent with other classical liquids \cite{nist,Trachenko2021} (See the supplement for more details).
-Although the minima are seen at different temperatures, the minimum $D_{th}$ is very similar: Expressed in mm$^2$s$^{-1}$, $D_{min}$, is $0.063$ in $^3$He, $\sim0.049$ in $^4$He and $\sim0.065$ in H$_2$.
+In all classical fluids, thermal diffusivity goes through a minimum at the intersection between a liquid-like regime, where it decreases with temperature and a gas-like regime where it increases with temperature \cite{nist,Trachenko2021}.
+We illustrate this in Fig. \ref{Fig-D}b, which shows the temperature dependence of $D_{th}$ in two fluids with slightly different atomic or molecular masses, namely H$_2$ and $^4$He \cite{nist}.
+In all three cases, there is a minimum of thermal diffusivity, consistent with other classical liquids \cite{nist,Trachenko2021} (See section 2 in the Supplement for more details).
+Although the minima are seen at different temperatures, the minimum $D_{th}$ has a similar amplitude: Expressed in mm$^2$s$^{-1}$, $D_{min}$, is $0.063$ in $^3$He, $\sim0.049$ in $^4$He and $\sim0.065$ in H$_2$.
+As discussed in the Supplement, this minimum is set by fundamental physical constants.

-The observation implies a role played by phonon-like collective excitations of $^3$He in heat transport.
-The main suspect, using Landau's own words, are ``sonic excitations in the gas of quasi-particles (phonons of the `zeroth sound')'' \cite{Landau1959}.